jessicarush/python-notes/markdown_notes.md

 > You can precede each line with > if you're using hard returns.
 > Or if you're soft wrapping you can just add > to the first line.

+## line breaks

+Two spaces at the end of a line ensure a new line.
+Here's my new line.

 ## lists

 Unordered lists can be marked with -, +, or *